awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

 ### Specifying Optional Parameters<a name="DeleteItemMidLevelDotNetOptions"></a>

 You can configure additional options for the `Delete` operation by adding the `DeleteItemOperationConfig` parameter\.
 For a complete list of optional parameters, see [DeleteTable](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_DeleteTable.html)\.
-The following C\# code snippet specifies the two following optional parameters:
+The following C\# code example specifies the two following optional parameters:
-+  The `ConditionalExpression` parameter to ensure that the book item being deleted has a specific value for the ISBN attribute\.
++  The `ConditionalExpression` parameter to ensure that the book item being deleted has a specific value for the `ISBN` attribute\.
 + The `ReturnValues` parameter to request that the `Delete` method return the item that it deleted\.

 **Example**